infotroph/Prairie_seq/project-log.md

 LOTS of benchwork last month not recorded here -- see paper notebook!
 Most resulting files are still kicking around uncommitted, will annotate as I clean them up and save them.

 Today's commit: started weighing bulk soil for C & N combustion analysis.
 Only 12 samples in; will update `bulksoil_CHN_weights.csv` as I go.

+2015-09-17:

+Weighing more bulk soil.
+First commit: samples weighed on 2015-07-14 but not typed in until now.